natanfudge/fabric-docs/docs/Modding Tutorials/Blocks and Block Entities/block.md

 ### Next Steps

-[Adding simple state to a block, like ints and booleans](../Tutorials/blockstate.md).
+[Adding simple state to a block, like ints and booleans](../Modding Tutorials/Blocks and Block Entities/blockstate.md).

-[Giving blocks a block entity so they can have advanced state like inventories and classes](../Tutorials/blockentity.md).
+[Giving blocks a block entity so they can have advanced state like inventories and classes](../Modding Tutorials/Blocks and Block Entities/blockentity.md).
 Also needed for many things like GUI and custom block rendering.